jp-vn/VidiTerm2/README.md

 [![YouTube](http://i.ytimg.com/vi/AANogTvjWbY/hqdefault.jpg)](https://www.youtube.com/watch?v=AANogTvjWbY)

-horribly unoptimized, randomly crashes, needs fixing, WIP

-## DOES NOT WORK PROPERLY ON RETINA SCREENS, or shorter videos, other than that when it works it works

 MAKE SURE TO ADD -uhr flag in the end, otherwise it plays like mpv tct video output BUT WORSE

 ## Idea

-lol was playing around with mpv -vo=tct and thought to myself "hmm what IS the 'highest quality' video player that plays/renders the videp directly in the terminal?" dumb idea ik but i needed to scratch that itch
+lol was playing around with mpv -vo=tct and thought to myself "hmm what IS the 'highest quality' video player that plays/renders the video directly in the terminal?" dumb idea ik but i needed to scratch that itch

 Requirements:
     - Definition of video: has to reflect closely to what the source looks like (colors, framerate) and also has to be synched to audio like source